mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/our-terminology.md

 - Standardizing how we refer to our products and plans, as well as the mechanisms available to use them.
 - Changing the casing of words to lowercase where appropriate.
 - Making our Edition and License page consistent and clear.
-- Creating a UI text library of terms and strings for the UX team to use when creating mocks.
-This can also be used cross-functionally and by external partners.
+- Creating a UI text library of terms and strings for teams and external partners to use when creating mockups, designs, wireframes, and integrations.

 The [outline of the project is documented here](https://docs.google.com/document/d/1ImzS3UhCkFzMF2-6FNByw9W2r8Gvx1sudBA0FjazVH0/edit#heading=h.crjl4fz9pz1n).